SPONSORSVIDEO PLAYER BOTTOM

 Deputy Engle fired once at the suspect's head, and Deputy Tran fired once from his handgun at the same time at the suspect's head.
 After these shots the suspect dropped to the ground and the female hostage moved northwest in the yard toward officers.
 Officers, both in the alley and in the yard, observed that the suspect continue to move on the ground with access to his firearm.
 Deputy Engle and Deputy Tran fired several more shots from their position in the alley.
 Deputy Knight, Officer Madrigal and Officer Aranda fired from the backyard until the suspect stopped moving.
 Officers quickly advanced towards the suspect and kicked the gun away from him and placed him in handcuffs.
 Officer Auger took custody of the female hostage and moved her away from the scene.
 Officers initiated efforts to provide medical assistance on the suspect, who would later be identified as 33-year-old Christopher Escobedo.
 Denver Health Medical Center Paramedics responded to the location and pronounced Escobedo dead at 4:30 a.m.

-Sorry, You do not have permission to view the comments.
+You don't have enough points to view the comments.